salesforce/bazel-eclipse/docs/dev/architecture.md

 Therefore the feature needs to implement some kind for recovery.

+### Opinionated Integration

+While Bazel considers itself the source of truth of everything, The Bazel Eclipse Feature ignores that occasionally.
+The goal of BEF is a good DX.
+Sometimes invoking a Bazel command for obtaining some information is just not right from a DX/UX perspective.
+In this case BEF might implement some things directly rather then asking Bazel for it.

 ### Bazel Classpath Container

 The bridge between JDT and the Bazel Eclipse Feature is largely accomplished by the Bazel Classpath container.